 To view the location of the clips on your computer, right-click the clip in the list or thumbnail view.
 Select Reveal in Explorer (Windows), or Reveal in Finder (Mac OS).

-A. Metadata marker panel B. Marker buttons C. Current Time Indicator (Playhead) D. Metadata marker applied to the movie clip E. Search option for markers F. Panel to edit metadata info
+A. Metadata marker panel B. Marker buttons C. Current time indicator D. Search option for markers

-Use the Logging workspace to quickly add metadata and create subclips.
+The Logging workspace is optimized for quickly adding metadata and creating subclips.
 Add markers and other metadata to quickly organize and search clips.
-You can leverage the metadata when you export to Adobe Premiere Pro or other applications.
+You can use the metadata when you export to Adobe Premiere Pro or other applications.

-A. Bin B. Movie clip C. Movie clip open in the Timeline D. Subclip open in the Timeline E. Rough cut open in the Timeline F. Create rough cut G. Create bin
+A. Bin B. Movie clip C. Subclip D. Create rough cut E. Create bin

-Use bins in the Project panel to organize project contents much as you use folders to organize files.
+In the Project panel, you organize project contents much as you use folders to organize files.
 Bins can contain clips, subclips, and rough cuts.
 Use the Project panel to create a rough cut, and then add subclips to the rough cut.

 Reorder content in the Project panel by dragging it to a new location.

-Open the rough cut that you created in the List workspace and add clips and subclips to the timeline.
+Open the rough cut that you created and add clips and subclips to the timeline.
 When you export the rough cuts to Adobe Premiere Pro or other applications, all the organizational and metadata information of the clips is retained.

 Use the options in the Show menu to selectively display markers in the timeline.